 Letter from Florida’s Medical Review Program

-The Department of Highway Safety and Motor Vehicles is authorized in Florida Statute Section 322.221 to require a licensed driver to submit medical reports to the Department’s Medical Advisory Board if the DSHMV has reason to believe that the licensed driver is physically or mentally unqualified to operate a motor vehicle.
+Florida Statute Section 322.221 authorizes the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) to require a licensed driver to submit medical reports to the Medical Advisory Board if the DSHMV has reason to believe that the licensed driver is physically or mentally unqualified to operate a motor vehicle.

 The medical reviews must comply with Florida Statutes, the rules in the Florida Administrative Code, and the DHSMV’s policies and procedures.

-Remember that any such written request must be received by the Medical Review Section in Tallahassee, FL, within 30 days after the order or written decision was issued.
+Below is a sample form for requesting an administrative hearing.
+Remember that the request must be received by the Medical Review Section in Tallahassee, FL, within 30 days of the order or written decision being issued.

-You should send in the request ahead of that 30-day deadline by U.S. mail return receipt requested so that you can provide it was provided to the department within that 30-day deadline.
-You should also send the letter via FedEx to ensure the request for an administrative hearing is filed in a timely manner.
+You should send the request by U.S. mail (return receipt requested) to prove it was provided to the department within that 30-day deadline.
+You might also send the request via FedEx next day delivery.

 To simplify the process, it has been suggested that the DHSMV remove BAR medical investigations and request physician reports instead.